-Want to know when the Saints Row’s release date is?
+What is the Saints Row reboot release date is?
 The Saints Row series has followed the 3rd Street Saints since their inception back in 2006.
-The open-world games have escalated the series’ silliness with every release, going from shootouts with rival gangs, fighting off an alien invasion, and even escaping the fiery clutches of Hell.
+The open world games have escalated the series’ silliness with every release, going from shootouts with rival gangs, fighting off an alien invasion, and even escaping the fiery clutches of Hell.

-It’s been six years since Saints Row: Gat out of Hell launched, and the developers feel like now is the perfect time to reboot the series.
+It’s been six years since Saints Row: Gat out of Hell launched, and the developers feel like now is the perfect time to reboot the series instead of doing Saints Row 5.
 Officially unveiled at Gamescom 2021, the rebooted Saints Row was initially received poorly by longtime fans for deviating from the source material.
 The original characters have been reimagined, the story establishes the beginning of the group, and the gang’s colour has temporarily switched from purple to blue.

 Now that the developers are able to speak directly to the fans via Twitter, it appears a lot of the initial anger has died down.
 Though the reveal trailer doesn’t give too much away, you can expect the same over-the-top gameplay the series is known for when the reboot launches next year.
 Here’s everything you need to know about Saints Row so far, including the game’s fictional city, who the characters are, and what you can expect from the story.